Hotel investors battle for yield as sector heats up

-In a sector enjoying the benefits of economic recovery and growing traveler numbers, yields are attractive compared to alternative real estate like office, industrial or retail.
+In a sector enjoying the benefits of economic recovery and growing traveller numbers, yields are attractive compared to alternative real estate like office, industrial or retail.

 “It’s not about people loving hotels, it’s about investors searching for a return on their money which they can’t get these days on government bonds,” said Nick Skea-Strachan of law firm BLP at this month’s IHIF hotels conference in Berlin.